Expletive Sentences: Should You Start with 'There Is' or 'There Are'?

-When you're editing your work and find a sentence that starts with "there are" or "there is," see whether rewording it would make your work better.
+When you're editing your work and find a sentence that starts with "there are" or "there is," it's worth spending an extra second to check whether rewording it would make your writing better.
 Often it does.

 How to Determine Subject-Verb Agreement in an Expletive Sentence

-And if you decide to keep a sentence with a "there is" or "there are" at the beginning, the trick to figuring out what verb to use is to find the real subject of the sentence.
+If you decide to keep a sentence with a "there is" or "there are" at the beginning, the trick to choosing your verb to use is to find the real subject of the sentence.